Congratulations, you are about to graduate from university.

 But what now?

-As a starting point, we suggest creating a simple 4-step job-finding strategy.
+As a starting point, we suggest creating a simple 4-step job-hunting strategy.
 This will help you stay focused and engaged, and give you the necessary space to make that all-important decision.

 Step 1: Do your research